Selectable Set Randomized Kaczmarz: Lower bounds on size of Gramian selectable set size

 \begin{proof} The $\nrows-1$ leaves form a maximum independent set of size $\nrows-1$.
 We then apply \Cref{thm:selectable-bound} to obtain the bound $\abs{\selectset_{k}} \geq \nrows - (\nrows-1) = 1$. \end{proof}

 We note that the high degree node of the star represents a nonsparse row which may cause minimal convergence improvement when applying selectable set methods.
-Next we consider a cycle graph in which the adjacency matrix has nonzeros along the diagonal, super diagonal and the bottom left corner.
+Next we consider a cycle graph in which the adjacency matrix has nonzeros along the diagonal, super diagonal, sub-diagonal, top right corner and the bottom left corner.
 This represents a sparse matrix similar to \Cref{cor:path} with slightly less sparsity.

 \begin{corollary}[Cycle Gramian] For the case of a cycle graph Gramian with $\nrows$ vertices, the size of the selectable set is lower bounded by $\left \lceil \frac{\nrows}{2} \right \rceil$. \end{corollary}